 Hours: Boboli Gardens opens at 8:15 am; closing time varies depending upon the season; Pitti Palace is open Tuesday through Sunday from 8:15 pm to 6:30 pm

 Website: Visit the official website for updated hours and pricing for Boboli Gardens and the Pitti Palace.
 Reservations are required on Saturdays and public holidays.

-End your day with dinner in Florence.
+End your day drinks at a rooftop bar and dinner in Florence.

 10 Day Italy Itinerary: Day 5